-If you want to link your character to one or more specific fonts, choose "Link with Selected Fonts", in the Font Links window.
-Select, one by one the desired fonts, click "Save as" and choose a name for your custom character.
+If you want to link your character to only one or more specific fonts, choose "Link with Selected Fonts," in the Font Links window.
+Select the fonts one by one and then click or tap "Save as" and choose a name for your custom character.

-Choose the new hexadecimal code as its identifier and click OK.
+Choose the new hexadecimal code as its identifier and click or tap on OK.

 To see and then copy the new character you created into a document, open Character Map.

-To find your new symbol in the Character Map, select (Private Characters).
-For example, I've saved my symbol in the Arial font, so I will find it under Arial (Private Characters).
+To find your new symbol in the Character Map, you can also select the Private Characters associated with the font to which it is linked.
+For example, we have saved the character from the next screenshot in the Arial font so that we will find it under Arial (Private Characters).

 Now you can copy and paste it to any document, as shown in our Character Map guide.